hellige/dcpu/README.md

 ==================

-This is an emulator, assembler, and an implementation of the Forth programming language for notch's DCPU-16.
+This is an emulator, assembler, and an implementation of the Forth programming language for Notch's DCPU-16.
 See http://0x10c.com/doc/dcpu-16.txt for details, although that spec is now unofficially superseded.
 Newer specs are scattered
 about: